yzhang18/RNA-SeqEZPZ-NF/README.md

    git clone https://github.com/yzhang18/RNA-SeqEZPZ-NF.git
    ```
    This step will copy all the required code into your local directory.
-2. There are only two files that you need to make changes to reflect the settings in your local copy of the code.
+2. There are two files that you can make changes to reflect the settings in your local copy of the code.

    ```
    RNA-SeqEZPZ/main.nf